 Mulato chilies are generally the hottest member of the Holy Trinity, though pasillas can sometimes approach the same level of spice.
 Mulato chilies are extremely popular in Mexico, but are not as well known outside of the country.

 SHU: 2,500-3,000 (moderate)

-Pasilla chilies, are dried, ripe, chilaca peppers.
+The Pasilla chili, (aka chile negro) is a dried, ripe, chilaca pepper.
 Pasillas are elongate, thin, and tapering, with wrinkled, nearly black skin.
 Their flavour is fairly similar to that of an ancho chili, with raisin and coffee notes.
 They also tend to be a little hotter than ancho chilies.